iRNA-COSI/APAeval/README.md

 1. **Pre-processing:** Convert the input files the APAeval team has prepared into the input files your participant consumes, if applicable.
-2. **Method execution:** Execute the method in any way necessary to compute the output files for all benchmarking events the participant qualifies for (may require more than one run of the method if, e.g., run in different execution modes).
+2. **Method execution:** Execute the method in any way necessary to compute the output files for all benchmarking events the participant qualifies for.
 3. **Post-processing:** Convert the output files of the method into the formats consumed by the _summary workflows_ as specified by the APAeval team, if applicable.